Salaheddin Islamic Centre

-The Salaheddin Islamic Centre is a mosque located in the Scarborough Junction neighbourhood of the Scarborough district of the city of Toronto, Ontario, Canada, noted for its outspoken Imam Aly Hindy and alleged links to convicted terrorists.
+The Salaheddin Islamic Centre is a mosque located in the Scarborough Junction neighbourhood of the Scarborough district of the city of Toronto, Ontario, Canada.
+The mosque noted for its outspoken Imam Aly Hindy and alleged links to convicted terrorists.

 History

 The mosque was founded by Imam Hassan Farhat.

 Imam Aly Hindy took over the leadership of the Salaheddin Islamic Centre in 1997, and has since transformed the community from a small mosque to become a full centre with many facilities and programs.
 In addition to offering regular prayers, lectures and conferences, the Salaheddin Centre assists disadvantaged and destitute members of the Toronto community with a full-time elementary and high school, marriage and counselling services, a food bank, youth programs, and funeral services, along with other activities that seek to improve people's lives.

 In 2020, the Salaheddin Islamic Centre opened new facilities for the Safa and Marwa Islamic School in Mississauga, financed with the support of the Islamic Development Bank.
 The USD6.6 million project enabled the purchase of a former office building and warehouse and convert into high school classrooms and associated facilities for 850 students.